Life0fBrian/Cura-IDEX-mode-plugin/README.md

 ```

 ## To-Dos:
-- Halve the width of the build plate when IDEX mode `copy` or `mirror` is selected to get a better feeling for the maximum possible object size.
+- ~~Halve the width of the build plate when IDEX mode `copy` or `mirror` is selected to get a better feeling for the maximum possible object size.~~
+- Disabling/hiding IDEX menu items when on single extruder printer.

 ## Changelog:
 - 2023-08-09: Creation of this project